ToriningenGames/MML6-compiler/MML6/MMLspec_c64.md

              0001: Sweep
                  Causes a sweep up/down at a given speed.
-                 Byte data: The signed frequency difference to apply
+                 Byte data: The signed frequency difference to apply Control Channel:
-             0000: Tie/Slur
-                 Makes the next note not retrigger the channel, and instead continue playing while the frequency switches.
-No following data byte
-         Control Channel:
              0100: Filter Enables
                  Enables the filter effects on the selected channels